cjratcliff/ml-compiled/docs/entropy.rst

 Jensen-Shannon divergence
 ---------------------------
-Symmetric version of the KL-divergence.
+A symmetric version of the KL-divergence.
+This means that :math:`JS(P,Q) = JS(Q,P)`, which is not true for the KL-divergence.

 .. math::